Sections of this article.

 The company was relaunched near the end of 2016.
 Within three years they’d released the Redcliff ‘Streamline’, inspired by Fears’ original ‘Streamline’ watch from 1946.
 Nicholas says that there are easier ways of making money than starting a watch company, but if you’ve got a real passion for it, and want to build something for the future, he’s glad he did it.
 In 2021 the company celebrated its175th anniversary by releasing the ‘Archival 1930’ which is a re-creation of an Art Deco style rectangular watch Fears made in 1930.

-REC watches, each one made from parts of a wrecked vehicle, so each watch has its own unique origin story.
+REC watches, each one made from parts of a wrecked vehicle (including a Spitfire, and an SR71), so each watch has its own unique origin story and design influences.

 Mr. Jones watches (maybe not a microbrand any more, maybe more of a watchmaker since they make a lot of the parts themselves, although they still make watches in small numbers) makes unusual watches, often working with artists.
 Many of their timepieces are quirky (like the “Time Traveller” above), while some of them, like Sun and Moon, or Paper Crane (below), more focused on beautiful aesthetics.